ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-edward-hallock-1819.md

 </blockquote>
 <figcaption>
 <cite>
-1998, Molly Adams, <em>Town of Caroline</em> in <strong>The Towns of Tompkins County: From Podunk to the Magnetic Springs</strong> edited by Jane Marsh Dieckmann, DeWitt Historical Society of Tompkins County, Ithaca NY, p54.
+1998, Molly Adams, “Town of Caroline” in <em>The Towns of Tompkins County: From Podunk to the Magnetic Springs</em> edited by Jane Marsh Dieckmann, DeWitt Historical Society of Tompkins County, Ithaca NY, p54.
 </cite>
 </figcaption>
 </figure>